Adversity and Evil

 Jesus said to them, ‘If God were your Father, you would love Me, for I have come here from God.
 I have not come on My own, but He sent Me.
 Why do you not understand what I am saying?
 It is because you are unable to accept My message.

 You belong to your father, the devil, and you want to carry out his desires.
 He was a murderer from the beginning, refusing to uphold the truth, because there is no truth in him.
 When he lies, he speaks his native language, because he is a liar and the father of lies.”
-John 8:44 Berean
+John 8:44 BSB

-“The one who practices sin [separating himself from God, and offending Him by acts of disobedience, indifference, or rebellion] is of the devil [and takes his inner character and moral values from him, not God];
+“The one who practices sin [separating himself from God, and offending Him by acts of disobedience, indifference, or rebellion] is of the devil [and takes his inner character and moral values from him, not God]; for the devil has sinned and violated God’s law from the beginning.
+The Son of God appeared for this purpose, to destroy the works of the devil.”
+1 John 3:8 AMP

 “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
 1 Peter 5:8 ESV